wanchichen/wanchichen.github.io/index.md

 I will be returning to Texas Instruments as a Software Engineer in July 2021.

 From June 2020 to August 2020, I worked as a Software Engineer Intern at Texas Instruments in the ERP Operations Team.

+Since April 2021, I have been a member of the [UCF Security and Analytics Lab](http://seal.cs.ucf.edu), supervised by Professor [David Mohaisen](http://cs.ucf.edu/~mohaisen/).

 Since June 2020, I have been a member of the [UCF Computational Biology Lab](https://server.cs.ucf.edu/compbio/), headed by Professor [Wei Zhang](https://www.cs.ucf.edu/~wzhang/).
 I work primarily under [Jiao Sun](https://server.cs.ucf.edu/compbio/people/).